Get legal help

 If you don't qualify for legal aid, other legal services can help you:

 If you can't afford a lawyer and you don't qualify for legal aid, you can apply for a free court-ordered lawyer.
-See our booklet If You Can't Get Legal Aid for Your Child Protection Case.
+See the Legal Aid BC resource If You Can't Get Legal Aid for Your Child Protection Case.

 Help from an advocate